 According to Pennsylvania law, “wrongful death” is any fatality that results from another person’s negligence, wrongful act, or illegal violence.
-However, if you are coping with the wrongful death of a loved one, you know that this definition does not include the extreme emotional pain and economic hardship faced by those left behind.
+However, if you are dealing with the wrongful death of a loved one, you know that this definition does not include the extreme emotional pain and economic hardship that those left behind face.

-When someone dies due to the wrongdoing of another person, a private company, manufacturer, or government agency, the victim’s survivors may be able to bring a wrongful death lawsuit.
+When someone dies as a result of wrongdoing by another person, a private company, a manufacturer, or a government agency, survivors of the victim may be sable to bring a wrongful death suit.
 Survivors are rarely able to file and fight such a complicated claim alone.
+Our trusted and experienced attorneys are prepared to take on the burden of a legal claim for you or your loved ones.

-Contact us by phone or reach out to us online now to set up an appointment for a free and confidential wrongful death case review.
+Contact us by phone or online now to set up an appointment for a free review and consultation.

 Potential Beneficiaries in a Wrongful Death Case

 Each state has its own laws concerning who may file a wrongful death claim.
 Generally, only close family members may recover damages in this type of action, but this may depend on where you live.
-Therefore, you should always check with an experienced wrongful death lawyer in your area to learn your legal rights and stay updated on any revisions to the applicable laws.
+Therefore, you should always check with an experienced lawyer in your area to learn your legal rights.

 Under Pennsylvania law, only the “personal representative of the decedent” may bring a wrongful death claim.
-This representative, who may be an attorney or the executor of the victim’s estate, files the claim on behalf of the beneficiaries, who receive any financial recovery.
+This representative files the claim on behalf of the beneficiaries, who receive any financial recovery.
 However, if the personal representative of the decedent or the decedent’s estate does not file a case in court within six months of the date of death, any “beneficiary” may do so.

 In the event that multiple claims are filed, the court generally consolidates them into one case.
 This can be confusing, as Pennsylvania law does not explicitly define who may be a beneficiary.